Church of the Good Shepherd (Dedham, Massachusetts): Community

 A tradition began the 1880s of youngsters from the community climbing to the top of the bell tower and ringing the bells at midnight on July 4 to celebrate Independence Day.

 Beginning in the early 1900s and continuing until the 1990s, bonfires would be held first in Oakdale Square and then in the Manor to celebrate the 4th of July.
 It would usually begin at midnight, either on July 3 or July 4, when a young person would climb onto the roof of the Church and ring the bell.
 This would signal others to bring old farm carts they had stolen into Oakdale Square and light them ablaze.

 The Church, along with the Dedham Country Day School, were the first to sponsor cub scout packs in Dedham.
 As of 2023, the Church still sponsors Troop 3 of the Scouts BSA.

-When the cornerstone of the Oakdale School was laid in 1902, the Church's rector, Cheney, led the crowd in prayer.

 Connection to William B. Gould

 After arriving in Dedham in 1871, William B. Gould signed the Articles of Incorporation and became a founder of the Church.
 He and his wife were baptized and confirmed there in 1878 and 1879.

 Gould's family remained active members of the church and, along with the Bonds and one other family, the Chesnuts, were the only black parishioners.
 (Note: There was only one other black family in Dedham at the time.)
 Five generations of Goulds would ultimately be baptized there.

 A pew at the Church is dedicated to William and Cornelia.
 When a park in Dedham was named in his honor, a sign with Gould's name and image was unveiled by his great-great-great-grandchildren.
 It was then blessed by the former rector of the Church, Rev. Noble Scheepers.
 When a statue was unveiled there two years later, it was blessed by Rev. Chitral De Mel, the then-current rector of the Church.